Date and time

 He holds a PhD in Urban and Regional Planning from Rutgers University, New Jersey, an MSc in Urban and Regional Planning from the London School of Economics and Political Science and a BA in Political Science from the University of Ghent, Belgium.

-Heike Mayer, University of Bern, Switzerland
+Presenter: Heike Mayer, University of Bern, Switzerland

 Heike Mayer is professor of economic geography at the University of Bern in Switzerland.
 Her research is in local and regional economic development with a focus on dynamics of innovation and entrepreneurship, place making and sustainability.
 Heike started her academic career in the United States, where she completed a Ph.D. in Urban Studies (Portland State University) and held a tenured professorship at Virginia Tech University.
 She is author of the book Entrepreneurship and Innovation in Second Tier Regions (Edward Elgar, Cheltenham), co-author of Small Town Sustainability (Birkhäuser Press, Basel), and co-author of The Political Economy of Capital Cities (Routledge, London).

-Kinga Ostanska, European Parliament, Brussels
+Chair: Kinga Ostanska, European Parliament, Belgium

 Kinga Ostanska is currently working as a Documentary and Information Assistant in the Policy Department for Structural and Cohesion Policies.
 She used to work for the Polish Chancellery of the Sejm as well as for private companies.